MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/touch-behavior.md

 TouchEffect.SetCommand(stackLayout, command);
 ```

-The equivalent `TouchBehavior` in .NET Maui would look like this:
+The equivalent `TouchBehavior` in .NET MAUI would look like this:

 <!-- markdownlint-disable MD025 -->
 # [Xaml](#tab/xaml)